xolox/python-vcs-repo-mgr/README.rst

  and Mercurial_ repositories.
 To be honest I'm not sure this is worth the effort, I find myself working with Bazaar repositories less and less.

+**Refactor test suite**
+ The test suite started out based on clones of external repositories, simply because I lacked the means to create new repositories and make new commits yet needed repositories with existing commits to test against.

+ Since then I never revisited this structure and the test suite has become a tangled mess of methods being called in the right order, dependent on each other's side effects.
+I should definitely revisit this and attempt to isolate all of these tests into separate test methods that don't depend on each other.

 Known issues
 ------------